 The A* algorithm, stripped of all the code, is fairly simple.
 There are two sets, OPEN and CLOSED.
 The OPEN set contains those nodes that are candidates for examining.
-Initially, the OPEN set contains just one element: the starting position.
+Initially, the OPEN set contains only one element: the starting position.
 The CLOSED set contains those nodes that have already been examined.
 Initially, the CLOSED set is empty.
 Graphically, the OPEN set is the “frontier” and the CLOSED set is the “interior” of the visited areas.
 Each node also keeps a pointer to its parent node so that we can determine how it was found.

 There is a main loop that repeatedly pulls out the best node